 - Although magazines mainly commission freelance photographers, some also employ permanent staff photographers.

 In all other work, whether you specialise in advertising, aerial, architectural, corporate, documentary, editorial, fashion, fine art, food, portraiture, scientific and technical, sport, sub-aqua or wildlife photography, you are likely to work for yourself, either as a freelance, running a business or in a partnership.

 An increasingly influential market within the industry is the growing number of picture libraries and stock agencies.
 Further details are available from the British Association of Picture Libraries and Agencies (BAPLA).

 Look for job vacancies at:

 Many vacancies in this sector are never advertised, so it is essential to use speculative approaches and contacts.
 Useful resources for this purpose include:

 In a profession where there is so much self-employment and freelance work, it is not surprising that training is largely on the job and self-directed.

 Academic courses often contain a substantial practical element and this is a useful starting point.
-Numerous part-time courses are run by local colleges, including GCSE, AS level and A-level courses, City and Guilds, diplomas and non-assessed courses.
+Numerous part-time courses are run by local colleges, including GCSE, AS and A Level courses, City and Guilds, diplomas and non-assessed courses.

 Discussions, seminars, online exhibitions and workshops are offered by the Association of Photographers (AOP).

-If you are thinking of setting up your own photography business, it is a good idea to undertake business-training courses, especially those that cover marketing and promotion, copyright and contracts, and basic bookkeeping and financial management.
+If you're thinking of setting up your own photography business, it's a good idea to undertake business training courses - especially those that cover marketing and promotion, copyright and contracts, and basic bookkeeping and financial management.

 There are many different types of photography, so there is no standard, structured career development route.

 It is likely you will begin as a studio assistant or assistant photographer and you will be expected to learn by watching and to gain experience over time.